 When we're caught up in thought and feeling cycles that lead to depression and anxiety, we usually feel that we should be doing something to fix it.
 The problem with this is that sometimes there is nothing you can do to fix a problem.
 Mindfulness is a way to escape this cycle of trying to fix things by simply focusing on our moment-to-moment experience.
 When we are doing this, we are in being mode.
 In being mode, we are not trying to fix anything.
 We are not trying to go anywhere.
 We are not trying to do anything.
-We are not trying to do anything.
+We are not trying is doing, and being mode isn't about doing.